sunyong6666/ICreateRobot-docs/docs/ICBlocks/06MaintenanceandDebug/02CleaningMagneticConnectors/02BoxyRobotCleaningSteps.md

 | Bluetooth Connection | Start Debugging |

 Establish a Bluetooth connection between the Boxy Robot and the debugging software.
-Click the “Boxy Robot Debugging Mode�? to enter debugging mode.
-Click the “Start Debugging�? to view real-time data for the four magnetic interfaces.
+Click the â€œBoxy Robot Debugging Modeâ€? to enter debugging mode.
+Click the â€œStart Debuggingâ€? to view real-time data for the four magnetic interfaces.

 ## Magnetic Connector Testing